cthoyt/cthoyt.github.io/_posts/2021-01-17-organization-organization.md

 your organization's Wikidata item.
 Wikidata has a property [ROR ID](https://www.wikidata.org/wiki/Property:P6782) whose object is the scalar identifier from ROR!

+## Step 3: Optional but Cool Things

+Wikidata, ROR, and GRID (below) are by far the best solutions for storing scholarly metadata because of their licensing and API accessibility.
+Ringgold and ISNI are not good options for building a reusable infrastructure since they are both closed and paid systems, but they are still relevant (until the revolution) for some aspects of modern scientific publication.

-## Step 3: Global Research Identifier Database
+### Global Research Identifier Database

 The [Global Research Identifier Database (GRID)](https://grid.ac/) is a parallel effort that imports data from ROR on a quarterly (every three months) basis.
 It assigns an additional GRID identifier to an organization that is already in